 - 1. Though they followed the given directions they were afraid to go past the place. - 2.
 She couldn't find bread and salt in the house and had to go to the grocery. - 3.
 While doing the town we accidently met the group of students. - 4.
-How to get to the university? - 5.
+How can I get to the university? - 5.
 It's not within walking distance, I'm afraid. - 6.
 When he came to the bus-stop it had already gone. - 7.
 I haven't seen my family for ages. - 8.
 The family was so hospitable.
-It was really a home-from-home. - 9.
-I was dropping with fatigue and was on seven heaven when my friend came.
+It was really a home-from-home.

+9. I was dropping with fatigue and was sn his seventn heaven on seven heaven when my friend came.